-Entrance fee to the Gitgit Twin Waterfall is 20k IDR (1.30 EUR).
-As other touristic places you may come across some locals offering the service of a guide.
+The entrance fee to the Gitgit Twin Waterfall is 20k IDR (1.30 EUR).
+As with other touristic places you may come across some locals offering the service of a guide.
 You don’t need a guide.
 The trek is obvious and straight forward.
 And take note that the entrance fee is 20k IDR.
 Anyhow, if in doubt just ask to see the printed ticket and check the price.

 Things to See & Do Along the Way

 Northern Bali is littered with the most interesting of places on the island.
 Waterfalls are definitely one of the main draws.
 Also along the way from Ubud or Canggu is one of Bali’s iconic temples.

 Since you may be visiting Gitgit from Ubud, Canggu or somewhere else further South, I will list other places you can consider on your way to the waterfall.